denizOgut/Software-Notes/OCP Oracle® Certified Professional Java SE 17 Developer Study Guide Exam 1Z0-829 Notes.md

 **My Answer: A,B,D,E  / Correct Answer: A,B,D,E**

+Line 3 does not compile because the L suffix makes the literal value a long, which cannot be stored inside a short directly, making option A correct.
+Line 4 does not compile because int is an integral type, but 2.0 is a double literal value, making option B correct. both primitives, and you can call methods only on reference types, not primitive values, making options D and E correct

 ---

 15. Which of the following statements about garbage collection are correct?
 (Choose all that apply.)